Exporting guide to Taiwan

 Systems and software integration

-Taiwan is a world leader in hardware for 5G, IoT and AI applications and there is a huge opportunity for the integration of UK systems and software into its companies’ global supply chains.
+Taiwan is a world leader in hardware for 5G, Internet of Things, and AI applications.
+There is great opportunity for the integration of UK systems and software into Taiwanese companies’ global supply chains.

 Search for new markets

-Taiwan’s world-leading hardware companies have built their businesses in the United States and Asia (mostly China).
-There is interest at the top of these companies to explore collaboration opportunities with UK tech firms.
-This is both to improve their positioning among the competition and to help them break into new European markets.
+Taiwan’s world-leading hardware companies have built their businesses in the United States and Asia.
+These companies are looking to explore collaboration opportunities with UK tech firms, this is both to improve their positioning among the competition and to help them break into new European markets.

 Strength in innovation

 Innovation is a key strength of Taiwan’s economy.
-It ranks 13th out of 140 economies in the 2018 World Economic Forum’s Global Competitiveness Report and fourth on innovation (World Economic Forum, 2018).
-It has exceptional experience in commercialisation and scaling-up of technology, which makes it an ideal partner for the UK’s strengths in research.
+It has exceptional experience in commercialisation and scaling-up of technology, making it an ideal partner for the UK’s strengths in research.

 Food and drink

-Taiwan’s food and drinks sector is one of the market’s fastest growing.
-Local supermarkets are increasing ranges of imported foods to meet demand.
-In 2018, Taiwan granted market access for UK pork products.
+Food and drink is one of Taiwan’s fastest growing sectors.
+Local supermarkets are increasing their ranges of imported foods to meet demand.
+In August 2018, Taiwan granted market access for UK pork products with over £4.58 million worth of pork shipped to Taiwan in the first year alone.

 Whisky and other spirits

-Taiwan is a lucrative market for Scotch Whisky.
-There is a particularly high demand for premium-brand whiskies, and gin is becoming increasingly popular.
+Taiwan is a lucrative market for Scotch whisky.
+There is a particularly high demand for premium whiskies, and gin is becoming increasingly popular.
+Non-alcoholic drinks and mixers are also becoming more popular.